lucagrementieri/tfkeras-template/README.md

 ```
 This script should be removed from your project.

+You can compute the statistics (mean and standard deviation) of
+the generated training dataset with the script `dataset_statistics.py`.
+The calculated values are saved in `data/statistics.json` and they can be
+used to replace the hard-coded values used for data normalization in `app.py`.

 ## Usage

 A command line interface is available to easily interact with the package.